Kiwicai/Secrets/README.md

 http://127.0.0.1:8000/register/
 http://127.0.0.1:8000/logout/

 http://127.0.0.1:8000/mySecrets/
 The above link is for showing login user's secrets.
 User could only see his/her own secrets.

 http://127.0.0.1:8000/updateSecret/SECRET_ID
-The above link is for showing updating user's secrets.
+The above link is for updating user's one secret.
 User could only update his/her own secrets.
 With GET, UI will show previous secret content.
 With POST, secret will be updated.

 http://127.0.0.1:8000/deleteSecret/SECRET_ID
-The above link is for showing login user's secrets.
+The above link is for deleting login user's one secret.
 User could only delete his/her own secrets.

 ##External sources:
 [DjangoAdvancedTestTopic](https://docs.djangoproject.com/en/1.10/topics/testing/advanced/)